lordpba/AI_Magi/readme.md

 ## Code Overview

 The script begins by importing necessary modules and setting up the language model to be used for the simulation.
-The language model is set to "gpt-3.5-turbo" with a temperature of 0.5.
+The language model usually is set to "gpt-3.5-turbo" with a temperature of 0.5, but also local LLM using Ollama can be used (like llama3), but in this case the research of Melchior has issue to search on internet

 The user is then prompted to input a question.
-This question is used as the basis for the tasks that the agents will perform.
+This question is used as the basis for the tasks that the 3 AIs will perform.

 Next, the `Agent` objects are defined.
 Each agent represents one of the supercomputers in the Magi System and is assigned a specific role and goal.
 For example, Melchior's role is 'Scientist' and its goal is 'Conduct technical analysis and provide logical conclusions.'
 Each agent also has a backstory based on the Evangelion lore.